mnottoli/ddX-GSoC/README.md

 **Difficulty:** medium

 **Context:**
-The linear systems of the form
+linear systems of the form

     LX = f